 Lancashire is in the Northwest of England and has a large and diverse economy consisting of a strong mix of over 35,000 registered companies representing all sectors of the UK economy.
 Lancaster is well connected by road and rail to Manchester and Liverpool.
 London is just a 2.5-hour train ride away.
 Consistently rated as one of the top 10 UK universities, Lancaster has established an excellent track record in its knowledge transfer activities, which aim to bring universities, businesses and communities together.

-We invite local small and medium enterprises, large organisations, the public sector and academic researchers to discover how our expertise and capability could underpin their future successes, and form enduring partnerships with the Materials Science Institute to gain a technological and competitive advantage.
+We invite local small and medium enterprises, large organisations, the public sector and academic researchers to discover how our expertise and capability could underpin their future successes.
+We also form enduring partnerships with Materials Science to gain a technological and competitive advantage.

 Access a specialist team to help build partnerships